Updated 1:40 p.m. MDT 8/4/2020

 Users can opt to allow the app to track their location and receive updates from the Department of Health if they may have come in contact with someone who tested positive for COVID-19.

-Universities across Utah cancelled in-person classes for the spring and summer semesters.
-The University of Utah, Weber State, Utah State and Brigham Young University moved their classes entirely online.
+The University of Utah, Weber State, Utah State and Brigham Young University moved their classes entirely online for the summer semester.

 What’s the economic impact on Utah so far?

-The number of new unemployment claims dropped again in the week of May 10-16 according to the Department of Workforce Services.
-More than 6,200 Utahns filed for new, traditional unemployment benefits, down 12% compared to the week before.
-There were a total of 101,389 people in the state who received payments for a total of $75.5 million in federal and state benefits.
+For the week of July 19-July 25, 3,737 new Utahns filed for traditional benefits, according to the Department of Workforce Services.
+That’s down 17.1% compared to the week before.
+There were a total of 74,903 people in the state who received payments for a total of more than $62 million in federal and state benefits.

-An additional 2,600 people filed for Pandemic Unemployment Assistance.
-That is the fund set up for gig and non-traditional workers.
+An additional 1,307 people filed for Pandemic Unemployment Assistance, the fund set up for gig and non-traditional workers.

-More than 6,500 Utahns stopped filing for benefits, which is an increase from the previous week.
+More than 5,000 Utahns stopped filing for benefits.
 The Department of Workforce Services says these trends are encouraging and expects them to continue as the economy reopens and people return to work.

 How are worship services affected?